top of page

 • The hustle and bustle of crowded meetings, which has many members bemoaning the lack of intimate fellowship between congregants.

-3) Programmed Meetings
+3) Programmed Services

 HOUSE CHURCHES: ANSWERING COMMON OBJECTIONS